 The Board considers diversity, including the balance of skills, knowledge, diversity (including gender) and experience, amongst other factors when reviewing its composition and appointing new directors, but does not consider it appropriate to establish targets or quotas in this regard.
-At the year end the Board consisted of five directors, one of whom is a woman, thereby constituting 20% female representation.
-As reported earlier, Bridget Guerin has been appointed to the Board with effect from 8 May 2018.
+At the year end the Board consisted of five directors, two of whom are women, thereby constituting 40% female representation.